TheNetworkGuy/netbox-zabbix-sync/README.md

 This script allows you to enable the inventory on managed Zabbix hosts and sync NetBox device properties to the specified inventory fields.
 To enable, set `inventory_sync` to `True`.
 Set `inventory_automatic` to `False` to use manual inventory, or `True` for automatic.
-See [Zabix Manual](https://www.zabbix.com/documentation/current/en/manual/config/hosts/inventory#building-inventory) for more information about the modes.
+See [Zabbix Manual](https://www.zabbix.com/documentation/current/en/manual/config/hosts/inventory#building-inventory) for more information about the modes.

 Use the `inventory_map` variable to map which NetBox properties are used in which Zabbix Inventory fields.
 For nested properties, you can use the '/' seperator.